-An important application that benefits from the tuneability of band gaps in molecular semiconductors is the use of organic photovoltaics (OPV) for indoor light harvesting.
+With the development and application of a broad range of strongly absorbing non-fullerene acceptors in the last five years, the power conversion efficiencies of organic solar cells have increased rapidly and are now approaching 20%.
+[1-6] While these efficiencies are still lower than those of crystalline Si (silicon) and other inorganic solar cell technologies [7], using organic molecules offers a range of advantages that make those materials attractive for applications other than utility-scale electricity supply.
+An important application that benefits from the tuneability of band gaps in molecular semiconductors is the use of OPV (organic photovoltaics) for indoor light harvesting.
 The market of the internet of things (IoT) is emerging remarkably and demands to drive high amounts of off-grid low power consumption devices.
-[8-13] The possibility to produce solution-based, low-cost, and flexible solar foils makes OPV a good candidate to fulfill this demand.
+[8-13] The possibility to produce solution-based, low-cost and flexible solar foils makes OPV a good candidate to fulfil this demand.
 Furthermore, the absorption spectra of the active materials can be tuned chemically to match different light sources.

-Although efficiencies for indoor organic photovoltaics (iOPV)[14-35] and other emerging indoor photovoltaics (iPV) technologies such as halide perovskites[36-43] or dye-sensitized solar cells[44-50] have improved substantially, it is hard to quantify progress and determine champion solar cells due to a lack of standardized comparison methods.[12,51,52] Different authors use different conditions to evaluate the performance of their devices.
-The set-ups differ in the illuminance value (ranging typically from 200 to 1000 lux) and the source of light, namely light emitting diodes (LED) or fluorescent lamps (FL) with varying emission spectra and color temperatures.
-This makes it difficult to compare devices and regularly leads to the publication of tables or figures where data is compared for different input spectra and illuminances.
-[43,53,54] The exact spectrum and intensity are, however, more than just a minor inconvenience for data comparison but can have a major impact on the output power at a given illuminance and the efficiency.
+Although efficiencies for iOPV^[14-35] (indoor organic photovoltaics) and other emerging iPV (indoor photovoltaics) technologies such as halide perovskites^[36-43] or dye-sensitized solar cells^[44-50] have improved substantially, it is hard to quantify progress and determine champion solar cells due to a lack of standardized comparison methods.^[12,51,52] Different authors use different conditions to evaluate the performance of their devices.
+The set-ups differ in the illuminance value (ranging typically from 200 lux to 1000 lux) and the source of light, namely light emitting diodes (LED) or fluorescent lamps (FL) with varying emission spectra and color temperatures.
+This makes it difficult to compare devices and regularly leads to the publication of tables or figures where data is compared for different input spectra and illuminances^[43,53,54].
+The exact spectrum and intensity are, however, more than just a minor inconvenience for data comparison but can have a major impact on the output power at a given illuminance and the efficiency.
 This is due to several reasons.
-First, the presence of shunts[55-57] can have a substantial effect on the dependence of open-circuit voltage and fill factor on the light intensity under indoor conditions.
-[55,56,58] Second, the short-circuit current at a given illuminance strongly depends on the overlap of the materials' absorption spectra and the spectral emission power of the light source.
-[53,59] The exact spectrum is even more critical than for outdoor illumination, because indoor light sources have much more narrow spectra with strong emission between wavelengths of 400 and 700 nm[60,61] as compared to the air mass 1.5 global (AM1.5G) spectrum.
+First, the presence of shunts^[55-57] can have a substantial effect on the dependence of open-circuit voltage and fill factor on the light intensity under indoor conditions.^[55,56,58] Second, the short-circuit current at a given illuminance strongly depends on the overlap of the materials' absorption spectra and the spectral emission power of the light source.^[53,59] The exact spectrum is even more critical than for outdoor illumination, because indoor light sources have much more narrow spectra with strong emission between wavelengths of 400 nm and 700 nm^[60,61] as compared to the AM1.5G spectrum.

 In the worst-case scenario, an otherwise well-performing solar cell could exhibit low efficiencies if the color temperature of the light source is not suitable to the specific absorber bandgap.
 Standardizing indoor spectra as done for outdoor efficiency measurements is not practical given the substantial spectral differences between the used light sources.
-Furthermore, www.advancedsciencenews.com www.advenergymat.de the intensity of the emission power determines the input power $P{\rm in}$ , that is, the denominator of the efficiency $\eta = P{\rm out}/P{\rm in}$ , where $P{\rm out}$ is the output power of the solar cell.
-Using a lux meter is an easy but highly inaccurate method to test the illuminance[31,59,62] and therefore should not be used to evaluate efficiencies in publications.
+Furthermore, the intensity of the emission power determines the input power $P{\rm in}$, i.e. the denominator of the efficiency $\eta = P{\rm out}/P{\rm in}$, where $P{\rm out}$ is the output power of the solar cell.
+Using a lux meter is an easy but highly inaccurate method to test the illuminance^[31,59,62] and therefore should not be used to evaluate efficiencies in publications.
 Absolute measurements of the spectral irradiance would be needed to determine precise input powers.